Craniectomy - child; Synostectomy; Strip craniectomy; Endoscopy-assisted craniectomy; Sagittal craniectomy; Frontal-orbital advancement; FOA

 During the days before the surgery:

-- Ask the provider which medicines your child should still take on the day of the surgery.
+- Ask the surgeon which medicines your child should still take on the day of the surgery.

 On the day of the surgery:

-- Give your child a small sip of water with any medicines your provider told you to give your child.
+- Give your child a small sip of water with any medicines your surgeon told you to give your child.

 - Older children should not eat any food or drink any milk after midnight before the operation.
 They can have clear juice, water, and breast milk up to 4 hours before surgery.